 2. Organize the Requirements into a Checklist

-Once you’ve understood the ISO 13485 requirements, organize them into a structured checklist.
+Once you’ve understood the ISO 13485 internal audit requirements, organize them into a structured checklist.
 Break down each requirement into actionable steps and sections, covering all critical areas such as design controls, purchasing controls, and CAPA.
 Group the criteria logically so auditors can easily follow the process, ensuring nothing is overlooked.

 3. Identify the Key Audit Criteria to Customize the Checklist